-The COVID-19 pandemic crisis and a continued or worsened slowdown in the financial markets or other economic conditions, including but not limited to consumer spending, disruption in the Company's supply chain, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, government-imposed restrictions, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect the Company and its business.
-Future crises may be precipitated by any number of causes, including additional epidemic diseases, natural disasters, geopolitical instability, changes to energy prices and/or sovereign defaults.
+The Company's operations and financial performance are dependent on it being able to operate at its projects.
+The ongoing or future impacts of infectious disease, pandemic or a similar public threat (such as the COVID-19 pandemic crisis) and a continued or worsened slowdown and uncertainty in the financial markets or other economic conditions, including but not limited to consumer spending, disruption in supply chains, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, government-imposed restrictions, lack of available credit, the state of the financial markets, interest rates and tax rates, and other factors currently unknown and not anticipated may adversely affect the Company and its business.
+Future crises may be precipitated by any number of causes, including additional epidemic or pandemic, natural disasters, geopolitical instability, changes to energy prices and/or sovereign defaults.
 If increased levels of volatility continue, or in the event of a rapid destabilization of global economic conditions, it may result in a material adverse effect on commodity prices, demand for metals, including demand for gold, the availability of credit, investor confidence, and general financial market liquidity, all of which may adversely affect the Company's operations and business and the market price of the Company's securities.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operating subsidiaries in future periods.
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operations in future periods.